VirgilSecurity/virgil-cli/doc/markdown/virgil-card-revoke-private.1.md

 DESCRIPTION
 ===========

-The utility allows you to revoke a private Virgil Card from the Keys Service.
+The utility allows you to revoke a Private Virgil Card from the Keys Service.

 OPTIONS
 =======

         -a <arg>,  --card-id <arg>
-         (required)  private Virgil Card identifier
+         (required)  Private Virgil Card identifier

         -f <file>,  --validated-identity <file>
          Private Validated identity.
 See 'virgil identity-confirm-private'